How to Repot Spider Plants in 5 Easy Steps

 Although repotting is a necessary task for all houseplants, it can be quite a traumatic experience for them.

 Repotting at this time also allows the roots to spread quickly into the new spaces in their new container.
-While you can repot in winter in emergency situations (such as root rot), this leaves a lot of the soil empty for some time, holding onto moisture that the roots cannot absorb.
+While you can repot in winter in emergencies (such as root rot), this leaves a lot of the soil empty for some time, holding onto moisture that the roots cannot absorb.

 What You’ll Need